-This question has been there ever since Linux Mint came in the picture, and this article does not answer to this question.
+This question has been there ever since Linux Mint came into the picture, and this article does not answer this question.
 Well, not entirely.

-So, what is this about then?
+So, what is this about, then?

 Considering that I have used both of these popular Linux distributions, I am confident that I can make a fair comparison of Linux Mint and Ubuntu.

 The comparison which I am doing here is from the point of view of a beginner Linux desktop user who probably has just switched from Windows or thinking to switch to Linux.
 But it should still be a good read for an experienced user.

 8 things that make Linux Mint better than Ubuntu for beginners